 Disconnect display in a dual-monitor setup

-To disconnect a monitor in a dual-monitor setup using the Settings app, use these steps:
+To disconnect a monitor in a dual-monitor setup from the Settings app on Windows 10, use these steps:

 Using the “Project” flyout, select the “PC screen only” option.